Solar-assisted heat pump: Low temperature conditions

 In general, a heat pump can evaporate at temperatures below the ambient temperature.
-In a solar-assisted heat pump this generates a temperature distribution of the thermal panels below that temperature.
-In this condition thermal losses of the panels towards the environment become additional available energy to the heat pump.
+In a solar-assisted heat pump, this generates a temperature distribution of the thermal panels below that temperature.
+In this condition, thermal losses of the panels towards the environment become additional available energy to the heat pump.
 In this case it is possible that the thermal efficiency of solar panels is more than 100%.

 Another free-contribution in these conditions of low temperature is related to the possibility of condensation of water vapor on the surface of the panels, which provides additional heat to the heat transfer fluid (normally it is a small part of the total heat collected by solar panels), that is equal to the latent heat of condensation.

 Heat pump with double cold sources

 The simple configuration of solar-assisted heat pump as only solar panels as heat source for the evaporator.
 It can also exist a configuration with an additional heat source.
 The goal is to have further advantages in energy saving but, on the other hand, the management and optimization of the system become more complex.

 The geothermal-solar configuration allows reducing the size of the piping field (and reduce the investment) and to have a regeneration of the ground during summer through the heat collected from the thermal panels.
+This configuration is also known as solar assisted ground source heat pump (SAGSHP).
+A well specified and well designed SAGSHP system can achieve energy neutral buildings [on an annual basis] as far north as Karlskrona in Sweden.

 The air-solar structure allows an acceptable heat input also during cloudy days, maintaining the compactness of the system and the easiness to install it.